kevinjdonohue/Functional-Lite-JavaScript/README.md

 ### Side Affects

-Something that occurs indirectly; you call a function and it returns a value but also might alter the state of the program.
+Something that occurs indirectly; you call a function and it returns a value but also might alter the state of the program or do something else.

 ## Composition